srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 Therefore one cannot be 100% sure that its prediction is correct.
 There is always a certain error rate (those cases where the neural network *guessed* wrong) and ML experts use this measure to compare the performance of each other's networks.

-So, now let's look how this works in detail.
+So, now let's look how this works.

 ## The Perceptron